These are the best hybrid bikes you can buy in 2023, as rated by the expert testers at BikeRadar.

-A large percentage of hybrid bikes come pre-fitted with mudguards, particularly those aimed at commuters or urban cyclists who are likely to be using them in all weather conditions, including on wet roads.
+A large percentage of hybrid bikes come pre-fitted with mudguards, particularly those aimed at commuters or urban cyclists, who are likely to be using them in all weather conditions, including on wet roads.

 If mudguards don’t come as standard, any good hybrid will feature mounting points on the frame that allow you to fit them.
 Check out our list of the best mudguards to make your bike weather-proof and keep you dry.

 There should also be eyelets for fitting racks, allowing you to carry your luggage in panniers rather than using a heavy backpack.
 Should you prefer to keep things on your back, however, there are many quality commuter-specific backpacks to choose from.

 Bike computers are also handy.
 The simplest ones are great for keeping track of the miles you’ve covered and how long your journey has taken.

-More advanced options with GPS, such as those by Garmin, will also let you map and track your route.
+The best bike computers, such as those by Garmin, will also let you map and track your route.

 Secure your bike

-Of course, wherever you park your bike, you’ll need a quality lock to deter thieves.
+Wherever you park your bike, you’ll need a quality lock to deter thieves.

 We tested 24 of the most popular bike locks to destruction, so you can secure your bike with the best protection available.
 We’ve also got tips on how to lock a bike.

 It might also be worth insuring your bike so that you are covered if the worst happens and your ride gets stolen.
 Thankfully, we’ve put together a complete guide of what to look for when buying bicycle insurance.

-Finally, if you’re thinking about anything other than a hybrid bike, then why not check out our complete guide to the best bikes for cycle commuting.
+Finally, if you’re thinking about anything other than a hybrid bike, why not check out our complete guide to the best bikes for cycle commuting.